elastisys/compliantkubernetes/docs/user-guide/alerts.md

 # Alerts via Alertmanager

-Compliant Kubernetes (CK8S) includes alerts via [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/).
+Welkin includes alerts via [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/).

 !!!important

     By default, you will get some platform alerts.
 This may benefit you, by giving you improved "situational awareness".
 Please decide if these alerts are of interest to you or not.
-Feel free to silence them, as the Compliant Kubernetes administrator will take responsibility for them.
+Feel free to silence them, as the Welkin administrator will take responsibility for them.

-    Your focus should be on **user alerts** or **application-level alerts**, i.e., alerts under the control and responsibility of the Compliant Kubernetes user.
+    Your focus should be on **user alerts** or **application-level alerts**, i.e., alerts under the control and responsibility of the Welkin user.
 We will focus on user alerts in this document.

 ## Compliance needs